 Update November 15, 2013 – MobileWorks has changed quite a bit since this review was originally written.
 Before you sign up, you may want to read the comments below the post.
 There has been a lack of communication between workers and the company.

 Amazon MTurk (if you’re not already aware) is a short task site.
 You sign up as a worker and then browse through all the different little tasks there are to do, which might range from writing to data entry and everything in between.
-I often direct people who are looking for data entry to this site because work… . . .
+I often direct people who are looking for data entry to this site because work for it sometimes pops up here.
+Amazon MTurk will pay you with either a direct deposit to your bank account (you have to have at least $1 to get that… . . .
 Read More